Program Overview

 UW Elective Courses

 EMIS students must take an additional 10 credits of elective coursework from other UW departments.
+Please note the quarter in which each course is available.
 To enroll in these 400 or 500 level courses, students must register during Period 2.
-Here are UW elective courses that EMIS students have taken in the past:
+Here is a sample list of UW elective courses popular with EMIS (you may also check the UW Time Schedule for more offerings as electives):

 - AFRAM 498 Special Topics in African American Studies